Qiskit/rustworkx/docs/source/playground.rst

 ####################

 Welcome to the Rustworkx Playground!
-This is an interactive environment where you can experiment with Rustworkx on your browser.
+This is an interactive environment where you can experiment with Rustworkx in your browser.

 .. replite::
    :kernel: python